 Wind studies to ensure the safety and stability of North America’s longest cable-stayed bridge

-With a main centre span of 1,546 feet and a total span of 3,296 feet, the Cooper River Bridge is the longest cable-stayed bridge in North America and the third-longest in the Western Hemisphere.
+With a main centre span of 1,546 feet and a total span of 3,296 feet, the Arthur Ravenel Jr. Bridge (previously Cooper River Bridge) is the longest cable-stayed bridge in North America and the third-longest in the Western Hemisphere.

-In addition to spanning an unusually great distance, the Cooper River Bridge had to fulfill a number of key performance imperatives.
+In addition to spanning an unusually great distance, the Arthur Ravenel Jr. Bridge had to fulfill a number of key performance imperatives.
 Completed in 2005 to replace two obsolete truss bridges that no longer met Charleston’s shipping and transportation needs, the new bridge needed to:

 - accommodate eight lanes of motor vehicle traffic (plus bicycles and pedestrians), with a broad, asymmetric deck 142 feet wide;